twilight-rs/twilight/CONTRIBUTING.md

 ### Discord API Docs links

-When linking to the Discord API documentation, the link should be prefixed with the word "See", and the anchor must be formatted as "Discord Docs/Page Title":
+When linking to the Discord API documentation, the link must be prefixed with the word "See", and the anchor must be formatted as "Discord Docs/Page Title":
 ```rust
 /// Edit a global command, by ID.